 Extreme sports, also known as action sports or alternate sports, are outdoor activities of fast and dangerous nature.
 The most common sports in this category include skateboarding, snowboarding, freestyle skiing, bungee jumping, paragliding, parkour, and mountain biking.
 In general, these sports run outside of regular mainstream sports and are praised for their adrenaline-pumping thrills.

 Motorcycle and snowmobile racing are commonly categorized as extreme sports, and the term can be extended to cover such daring sports as rock climbing and sky diving.
 These sports also have a distinct subculture that sets them apart from traditional sports.
 It is an adolescent culture that values individual creativity.
+Extreme sports can take place in many venues ranging from BBVA Stadium in Houston to remote mountains.

 Types of Extreme Sports